-In this article, we will discuss 17 health and spiritual benefits of playing Bible games.
+In this article, we will discuss 17 health and spiritual benefits of Bible study with games.

 - Break the stereotype that video games are a waste of time and energy